Hacker-Craft: Modern Classics: 1983 - Present

 In 2011 Hacker-Craft were seen in TV and catalog shoots for Marks & Spencer (UK), Tommy Hilfiger and Nautica.

 In 2011 the custom designed Neiman Marcus Edition Hacker-Craft was selected as a “fantasy gift” in the legendary Neiman Marcus Christmas Book catalog.

 In 2012 a partnership with Tommy Bahama resulted in a custom designed model, the Tommy Bahama Edition Hacker-Craft (TBE).

 In 2015 the company introduced a limousine yacht tender, and appointed the Sierra Boat Company, on Lake Tahoe, Nevada, and Wawasee Boat Company, of Syracuse, Indiana, as an authorized representative.

 In 2017 the company appointed Thailand-based Classic Boats Lifestyle, Ltd. (CBL) as an official stocking dealer.

 In 2019, a Hacker Craft boat appeared in a season two episode of Netflix's Ozark.

 In 2021 the company appointed Maryland-based Tomes Landing Marina and Wisconsin-based Pandora Boat Company as official stocking dealers.

-In 2021 the company relocated its corporate offices, production and restoration operations from Ticonderoga to Queensbury, NY, to better attract new employees and be more convenient to prospective customers to view and discuss purchasing a Hacker-Craft.
-The new space was 40% larger than the former factory, to better enable the building of custom boats and the rapidly growing restoration business.
-Plans include building a showroom on the site.
-In conjunction with the move to the new location, the company introduced a new line of models, the Evolution Collection.
-The line includes the 37’ 5” Commuter, the 30’-35’ Center Console and the 40’ Monaco; each customizable.
-The Evolution Collection transformed Hacker from producing solely traditional designs to also building models with an entirely new look for the brand.
-The line’s three unique models defined a new era for Hacker and helped the company enter new markets and attract buyers looking for innovative designs and cutting-edge technology, yet with the panache of the Hacker-Craft brand.
+In 2021 the company relocated its corporate offices, production and restoration operations from Ticonderoga to Queensbury, NY.